msakuta/rusty-behavior-tree-lite/README.md

 * [x] DSL for defining behavior tree structure
   * [x] Programming language-like flow control syntax
 * [ ] Static type checking for behavior tree definition file

+# Historical notes

+This is a sister project of [tiny-behavior-tree](https://github.com/msakuta/rusty_tiny_behavior_tree) which in turn inspired by [BehaviorTreeCPP](https://github.com/BehaviorTree/BehaviorTree.CPP.git).

+While tiny-behavior-tree aims for more innovative design and experimental features, this crate aims for more traditional behavior tree implementation.
+The goal is to make a crate lightweight enough to use in WebAssembly.

+## The difference from tiny-behavior-tree

+The main premise of tiny-behavior-tree is that it passes data with function arguments.
+This is very good for making fast and small binary, but it suffers from mixed node types in a tree.

+It requires ugly boilerplate code or macros to convert types between different node argument types, and there is the concept of "PeelNode" which would be unnecessary in traditional behavior tree design.

+On top of that, uniform types make it much easier to implement configuration file parser that can change the behavior tree at runtime.

+## Performance consideration

+One of the issues with behavior tree in general regarding performance is that the nodes communicate with blackboard variables, which is essentially a key-value store.
+It is not particularly bad, but if you read/write a lot of variables in the blackboard (which easily happens with a large behavior tree), you would pay the cost of constructing a string and looking up HashMap every time.

+One of the tiny-behavior-tree's goals is to address this issue by passing variables with function call arguments.
+Why would you pay the cost of looking up HashMap if you already know the address of the variable?

+Also, the blackboard is not very scalable, since it is essentially a huge table of global variables.
+Although there is sub-blackboards in subtrees, it is difficult to keep track of similar to scripting language's stack frame without proper debugging tools.

+I might experiment with non-string keys to make it more efficient, but the nature of the variables need to be handled dynamically in uniformly typeds nodes.